Protective Injunction for Repeat Violence Defense Lawyers in Naples, Florida

 Understanding the Injunction Process in Naples, Florida

 Once a person files a petition for a protective injunction, the judge will decide whether to grant or deny the injunction on a temporary basis.
 If a judge grants a temporary protective injunction, a hearing date will be scheduled where both parties are to appear to present their sides of the case.
 After the temporary injunction is entered/ordered by the court, the Sheriff will serve a copy of the injunction on the respondent.
 The respondent will be notified of the hearing date where he or she is to appear and fight the protective injunction.

 At the time of the hearing, the respondent must have a skilled attorney by his or her side to present evidence and witness testimony to challenge the allegations identified in the petition for a protective injunction.
 The judge has the sole discretion to rule either in favor of the petitioner and grant a permanent protective injunction or to deny the petition.
 The outcome of a protective injunction hearing can be life-changing if the judge determines an injunction should be permanent.
 Any violation of an injunction results in criminal penalties in the form of jail time and monetary fines.

-Repeat Violence Injunctions in Naples, Florida
+Repeat Violence Restraining Orders in Naples, Florida

 Florida Statute Section 784.046(1)(a) defines “violence” as “any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, or false imprisonment, or any criminal offense resulting in physical injury or death, by a person or against any other person.”
 Florida Statute Section 784.056(b) defines “repeat violence” as “two incidents of violence or stalking committed by the respondent, one of which must have been within 6 months of the filing of the petition, which are directed against the petitioner or the petitioner’s immediate family member.”